Best Strengthening Exercises for Older Adults

 • Fatty fish like salmon

-• Consider a supplement if recommended by your doctor
+• Consider a supplement if your physician suggests it

 Hydration